This post was first written by Mark from Cosina.dk but was recently refreshed to include more metrics.

 Generating more transactions is not a winning tactic if your average order value is declining without you knowing.
 That is why you need to monitor the AOV as a metric in your reporting dashboard.
 If you use DashThis for dashboard reporting you can import AOV via Google Analytics ecommerce tracking.

-From a personal perspective, I have experienced a massive drop in AOV the last couple of years in my own ecommerce business.
-That is the result of a change in our product portfolio as we have expanded our selection of lower priced products.
+From a personal perspective, I have experienced a massive drop in AOV over the last couple of years in my own ecommerce business.
+That is the result of a change in our product portfolio as we have expanded our selection of lower-priced products.
 Luckily this has improved our number of transactions, therefore generating more revenue.

 If you see a drop in your average order value, you need to analyze the causes of this change.
 There's generally a good explanation for it.